-- reading a variety of texts from different genres - writing for a variety of audiences in various genres - listening for understanding radio, television, music and cinema - speaking for different social contexts and different audiences
+- writing for a variety of audiences in various genres - Oral Comprehension

+- listening for understanding radio, television, music and cinema - Oral Production speaking for different social contexts and different audiences

 II.
 FRANÇAIS LANGUAGE A1 SL: Language and Literature (IMMERSION)

 Language A1 is a language/literature course for students who have been educated at a school whose working language is not their native language, i.e. our French Immersion students.
 Such students will have surpassed the foreign learner stage, but, are not considered native speakers.
 Successful Full Diploma candidates will receive a bilingual diploma issued by the International Baccalaureate Organization.
 As mentioned earlier, in order to gain admission into the IB Programme, students in grades 9 and 10 must take a second language.